 Run Anaconda3 Installation Script on Ubuntu or CentOS

-It doesn’t matter you are on Ubuntu 20.04/18.04, CentOS 8/7, or any other Linux operating system, the execution of the script to install the Anaconda on your system will be the same.
+It doesn’t matter whether you are on Ubuntu 20.04/18.04, CentOS 8/7, or any other Linux operating system, the execution of the script to install the Anaconda on your system will be the same.

-If you have downloaded it using the browser, then the installation script will automatically go to Downloads folder thus switch to that.
+If you have downloaded it using the browser, then the installation script will automatically go to the Downloads folder thus switch to that.
 Or to the folder where you have saved it.

 Now, use the following syntax

 The filename is the name of the Anaconda Linux installation script.
 In our case it was Anaconda3-2020.07-Linux-x86_64.sh, thus the command will be:

 The installer will ask you to accept the terms and conditions, which would be a long list.
 So, if you don’t want to go through it, simply press